 After getting his diagnosis, Paul thought he would have to give up on something he loves: riding his motorcycle.
-Some years later he realized that wasn’t the case.
+Some years later he realized that wasn’t the case, thanks to technology.
 Find out what Paul experienced after saying yes to riding his bike.

 EVERYONE: And then I said yes.